 A number of high energy consuming assets in LaSalle’s portfolio flagged a need to reduce costs.
-By entering 50 assets into JLL’s Energy Reduction Programme, the property and facilities management team were able to deliver great results.
+By putting 50 assets through JLL’s Energy Reduction Programme, the property and facilities management team were able to deliver great results.
 They reduced energy consumption by 15% which far surpassed the 3% target.
-This resulted in £950,000 in savings; the cost of the programme was recovered within 1 year.
+This resulted in £950,000 in savings, meaning the cost of the programme was recovered within 1 year.

 Reducing costs and maximising income | LaSalle Investment Management

 Going “beyond zero” to becoming Net Positive | Hammerson

 Going “beyond zero” to becoming Net Positive | Majid Al Futtaim